fancheyu5/STRAS/README.md

 # STRAS
- A snakemake pipeline for genome wild short tandem repeats (STR) annotation and score.
+ A snakemake pipeline for genome-wide short tandem repeats (STR) annotation and score.

 1.Set up